ksudhir007/mizu/docs/index.md

 Assuming this is my list of running pods:
 ![Running Kubernetes Pods](img/kubectl.png)

-View traffic of a specific pod, identified by the pod name:
+View API traffic of a specific pod, identified by the pod name:
 ```
 mizu tap catalogue-b87b45784-sxc8q
 ```
-View traffic of several pods, identified by a regular expression:
+View API traffic of several pods, identified by a regular expression:
 ```
 mizu tap "(catalo*|front-end*)"
 ```